animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 <div class="paragraph">

-However, if you are starting a green field project, it is recommended that you configure Cache, Region, and other pluggable {data-store-name}
-components directly in Spring.
+However, if you are starting a green field project, it is recommended that you configure Cache, Region, and other pluggable GemFire components directly in Spring.
 This avoids inheriting from the `Declarable` interface or the base class presented in this section.